astronomer/docs/astro/support.md

 ## Monitor Existing Support Requests

-After you've submitted your support request, sign in to the [Astronomer Support Portal](https://support.astronomer.io) to:
+If you've submitted your support request on the Astronomer Support Portal, sign in to the [Astronomer Support Portal](https://support.astronomer.io) to:

 - Review and comment on requests from your team.
 - Monitor the status of your requests.